JesseHarlin/SimiansBlog/source/_posts/Organizing-A-Slush-Generator-Part-2.md

 title: "Organizing A Slush Generator Part 2 : Testing"
 date: 2015-04-24 00:10:42
-tags:
+tags: Slush, Mocking, Reqire, Testing
 ---

 Part of the reason of an improced organization is a better units of work for testing.
 In the last section, we arranged our files in such a way that we wanted to make it easier to have each file do a singluar task each.

-Because We have 3 totally separate files with separate jobs-each test file will also look pretty differnt.
+Because We have 4 totally separate files with separate jobs-each test file will also look pretty different.

 <!-- more -->